Testing and Health Concerns Information and Links

 Testing and screening resources

-If you have symptoms of COVID-19, including fever over 100.4, cough, shortness of breath, sore throat, chills, muscle pain, vomiting, diarrhea or new loss of taste or smell, please call one of the focused screening centers, the ask-a-nurse line, or use one of the online resources below.
+If you have symptoms of COVID-19 such as coughing, fever, difficulty breathing, sore throat, vomiting, diarrhea, muscle pain, chills or new loss of taste or smell, contact one of the focused testing and screening centers below.

 Providers at these locations screen for symptoms and rule out other respiratory ailments, and will test at their discretion.
 Providers follow all appropriate CDC, state and local guidelines.
+Some providers may also offer asymptomatic testing with varying criteria.
 Patients should follow instructions from providers regardless of whether a test was done result outcomes, as this does not change the patient’s course of treatment.